UrbanUnion/update-baragaining-unit-list/README.md

   2) Run some data checks and append to previous bargaining unit lists

-  3) Write out current baragainig unit list into our main Google Sheet
+  3) Write out current bargaining unit list into our main Google Sheet